MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-summary-dashboard.md

 Additionally, you can track customer sentiment to analyze whether customers are getting adequate support.
 For example, a high average handle time might indicate that agents are taking more than the required time to resolve customer issues.
 Depending on the issue, you can provide the required training or support to help agents resolve customer issues faster.

-By editing the visual display, you can add metrics to those that are already shown on the **Summary** report.
-For more information, go to [Customize visual display.](customize-reports.md)
+By editing the visual display, you can add metrics to the ones that are already shown on the **Summary** report.
+For more information, go to [Customize visual display](customize-reports.md).

 [Learn more about the metrics that are shown on the Summary report.](oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics)